tocisz/tg-reader/README.md

 - If you run without a group name, it will list all available groups.
 - The Gemini summary requires a valid API key and model.

+## AWS Lambda Deployment

+You can deploy the summarizer to AWS Lambda for scheduled, serverless operation.
+See [`AWS.md`](./AWS.md) for a full step-by-step deployment guide, including configuration, SES setup, and troubleshooting.

+**Important:**
+- You must first run the summarizer locally to generate the `telegram.session` file, then upload it to your S3 bucket as described in `AWS.md`.
+- The deployment script (`deploy_aws.sh`) automates most AWS setup, but you must confirm SES email verification and upload your session file manually.

+For advanced configuration, scheduling, and troubleshooting, refer to [`AWS.md`](./AWS.md).

 ---

 MIT License